Chirag1994/Leetcode_and_DataLemur_SQL_Solved_Questions/Leetcode/Problem_1076_Project_Employees_II.md

 employee_id is the primary key of this table.

-## Write an SQL query that reports the average experience years of all the employees for each project, rounded to 2 digits.
+## Write an SQL query that reports all the projects that have the most employees.

 The query result format is in the following example: